The OSUCCC – James is both incorporating precision cancer medicine (PCM) in the clinic and advancing it through research.

 High-throughput sequencing technology can also detect epigenetic changes in genes that contribute to cancer.
 Epigenetic changes influence gene expression without affecting DNA structure.

-Clara D. Bloomfield, MD, and Guido Marcucci, MD, led a study that used next-generation sequencing to detect an epigenetic change called DNA methylation.
+Clara D. Bloomfield, MD, co-led a study that used next-generation sequencing to detect an epigenetic change called DNA methylation.

 Cells use DNA methylation – they add methyl groups to DNA – to reduce or silence gene expression.
 Abnormal DNA methylation in cancer cells can silence tumor-suppressor genes.